nullonerror/nullonerror.org/_posts/2022-11-05-asynchronous-and-generator-based-http-proxy-in-python.md

             ),
             stream=True,  # this will enable the request to be processed into chunks, allowing us to use generators ),
-        redis.incr(COUNTER_KEY),  # At the same time, increment the key on Redis )
+        redis.incr(COUNTER_KEY),  # at the same time, increment the key on Redis )

     return StreamingResponse(